michaelagbiaowei/michaelagbiaowei/README.md

 - 🌱 I’m currently learning Containerization with Docker
 - 👯 I’m looking to collaborate on CI/CD
 - 🤔 I’m looking for help with Database Setup and Configuration
-- 💬 Ask me about Configuration Management, Cloud Security and Infrastructure Provisioning
+- 💬 Ask me about Server Administration, Cloud Networking and Security, Web Servers, Infrastructure as Code, CI/CD Build tools, Logging and Monitoring
-- 📫 How to reach me: michaelagbia1990@outlook.com
+- 📫 How to reach me: michaelagbia1990@gmail.com
 - 😄 Pronouns: Him/he
 - ⚡ Fun fact: I am a Student of Altschool Africa and also ALX